Hello Surgeon

 Telescopy Test procedure

-Telescopy test done with hip flexed, adducted, and with fingers over GT to feel the instability movements while the other hand holds the distal thigh, and push and pull forces are applied
+Telescopy test is done with hip flexed, adducted, and with fingers over GT to feel the instability movements while the other hand holds the distal thigh, and push and pull forces are applied

 What does a positive Telescopy Test mean?